-- 1. Right Hand Click (RHC) in the List View of the EndNote folder > Import from > Import from EndNote - 2.
-Browse to the .xml file and Open - 3.
-Change 'Name by' to 'Author and Year' to name the files in this way instead, if preferred - 4.
-Change 'Assign to' to 'Different classifications based on record type' to create different file classifications for each type of reference (e.g. 'Journal Article', 'Book', 'Report') rather than creating the 'Reference' file classification for all, if preferred - 5.
-Check that the number of records coming into NVivo is correct (the figure below shows 6) and choose the EndNote folder at 'Create Files in' - 6.
-Untick 'Assign attribute values to memos' - 7.
+- 1. Select the sub-folder you wish to import the references into (e.g. EndNote) - 2.
+Right click in the blank area in the List View - 3.
+Select 'Import from', and choose 'Import from EndNote...' - 4.
+Browse to the .xml file and Open - 5.
+Change 'Name by' to 'Author and Year' to name the files in this way instead, if preferred - 6.
+Change 'Assign to' to 'Different classifications based on record type' to create different file classifications for each type of reference (e.g. 'Journal Article', 'Book', 'Report') rather than creating the 'Reference' file classification for all, if preferred - 7.
+Check that the number of records coming into NVivo is correct (the figure below shows 6) and choose the appropriate folder at 'Create Files in' (e.g. EndNote) - 8.
+Untick 'Assign attribute values to memos' - 9.
 Click on 'Import'